arkandias/geyser/README.md

 The NestJS server can query the database either directly via SQL or through Hasura's GraphQL API.
-Both the database and Hasura are isolated on a private network (`private-db`) and are only accessible by the NestJS server; they cannot be reached through the frontend proxy.
+Both the database and Hasura are isolated on a private network (`private-db`) and are only accessible by the NestJS server &ndash; they cannot be reached through the frontend proxy.

 ### Authentication